Treasury Board of Canada Secretariat

 This guide is intended to assist organizations in preparing the public reports required by the Act, by describing these obligations.

-• report on any corrective action taken as a result of the wrongdoing, or explain why no corrective action was taken
+• report on any corrective action he or she has taken, or explain why no corrective action has been taken.

 Reporting this information is in addition to the annual requirement to report to OCHRO on activity under the Act, as described below.